Bienvenue – WELCOME

 Students may choose from a B.A. in Foreign Languages with an emphasis in French in either the Language (non-teaching) Option or the Teaching Option.
 The Language Option includes a comprehensive language training complemented by courses in French and Francophone literature, film, and culture.
 The Teaching Option is intended for students wishing to teach French in the public-school system.
 Students may also choose to complete a professional second major in French.
 The focus of this degree is to provide students with linguistic and cultural skills necessary to work, collaborate or interact with French counterparts in a professional setting.

-The French program also offers three minor degrees: the French Minor, the French for Design & Merchandising Minor, and the French Area & Culture Studies Minor.
-The first minor focuses on the study of French language; the second is designed for students majoring in Apparel, Merchandising, Design & Textile (AMDT) and who wish to work in France or with French counterparts; the third one includes courses in French literature, film and culture, including a few courses in English.
+The French program also offers three minor degrees: the French Language Minor, the French for Design & Merchandising Minor, and the French Area & Culture Studies Minor.
+The first minor focuses on the study of French language; the second is designed for students majoring in Apparel, Merchandising, Design & Textile (AMDT) and who wish to work in France or with French counterparts; the third one includes language at the 203 level; courses taught in English in French literature, film and culture.

 For any of these degrees, students are strongly encouraged to contact our academic advisor or any faculty mentor in our program.